HarrySolsem/JsonResume/README.md

 - **`deployment.gist_id`**: ID of the GitHub Gist where the JSON will be published.
 - **`environment.dryrun`**: If set to `1`, skips publishing to the Gist.
 - **`environment.tagsmaintenance`**: If set to `1`, includes all data without filtering.
 The generated JSON will be named `tagsmaintenance.json` instead of `resume.json`.
+- **`environment.inputfolder`**: The folder where the sample JSON files are located.
+This should be set to the folder where your JSON files are located.
+The default is `data_samples`.

 ## Usage